Private prosecution: Ohio

 Ohio state law allows private citizens to file an affidavit to support criminal charges.
 However, the actual prosecution is limited to the state.
 Only prosecutors can present a criminal case to a grand jury.
 State law was further amended in 2006 to bar judges from issuing arrest warrants in private prosecution cases.

 Pennsylvania

 Private prosecutions in Pennsylvania require approval from a state prosecutor.

 Rhode Island

 In 2001, the Rhode Island Supreme Court ruled in Diane S. Cronan ex rel.
 State v.
 John J. Cronan that a private citizen could file criminal complaints for misdemeanors.
 In order to do so under R.I.
 Gen. Laws § 12-10-12, a judge of the district court or superior court must choose to place the criminal complaint on file.
 However, prosecution of felonies remains limited to the state.
 Private prosecutors also cannot seek penalties of greater than one year of incarceration or a fine of greater than $1,000.

 South Carolina

-The right was removed from South Carolina law in the nineteenth century.
+The right was removed from South Carolina law in the 19th century.
 However, private citizens may still initiate a criminal case by filing a request with a magistrate, although magistrates can issue only a summons in response to private criminal complaints.